Can acupressure strengthen the immune system?

 Why do we often get sicker as we get older?

 The older we get, the wiser our immune system becomes.
-It collects indispensable information, catalogs viruses and bacteria - and yet it is especially the older among us who fall seriously ill if the immune system cannot react quickly enough.
+It collects essential information, catalogs viruses and bacteria - and yet it is particularly the older among us who fall seriously ill if the immune system cannot react quickly enough.

 As we age, many people drop the priority of taking care of their own body's circulation and movement.